Tam Jai Noodle: History

-Tam Jai was founded in 1996, under the name 譚仔雲南米線 and the English name Tam's Yunnan Noodle.
-In 2008, following a dispute between the shareholders the company split into two chains with similar names, TamJai SamGor and Tam Jai Yunnan Mixian.
+Tam Jai was founded in 1996 under the name 譚仔雲南米線 and the English name Tam's Yunnan Noodle.
+In 2008, following a dispute between the shareholders, the company split into two chains with similar names, TamJai SamGor and Tam Jai Yunnan Mixian.

 Both brands were bought by Japanese udon noodle restaurant operator Toridoll in 2018 and consolidated under the Tam Jai International name.
 Tam Jai International runs both brands out of a consolidated kitchen.

 Toridoll launched an initial public offering for the Tam Jai business on the Hong Kong Stock Exchange in 2021.
-It delisted in August 2025 with Toridoll repurchasing the outstanding shares under a court-sanctioned scheme of arrangement.
+It was delisted in August 2025 with Toridoll repurchasing the outstanding shares under a court-sanctioned scheme of arrangement.

-Since then Tam Jai expanded to operate restaurants in four cities in Southern China, as well as outlets in Singapore and Japan.
-In November 2023 the company announced relationships with the potential to operate franchises in Australia and Philippines.
+Since then, Tam Jai expanded to operate restaurants in four cities in Southern China as well as outlets in Singapore and Japan.
+In November 2023, the company announced relationships with the potential to operate franchises in Australia and Philippines.

 One of the founder's children, Chris Tam, was the husband of Abby Choi who was allegedly murdered in 2023.